pedrohmvv/SimpleLinearRegression-Econometry/README.md

 # Simple Linear Regression Model - Econometry

-This repository originated from my econometrics classes at UFPB, part of the Data Science for Business bachelor's course.
+This repository originated from my econometrics classes at UFPB, as part of the Data Science for Business bachelor's course.
 I developed this Simple Linear Regression class for training and study purposes.

-So, if there's anyone, or Antônio Vinícius, reading this, please correct me if i did anything wrong.
-Thank's!
+So, if anyone, especially Antônio Vinícius, is reading this, please let me know if I made any mistakes.
+Thanks!

 ### Files